geekboxzone/mmallow_docs_source.android.com/src/source/building-kernels.md

   - The `goldfish` project contains the kernel sources for the emulated platforms.
-  - The `msm` project has the sources for ADP1, ADP2, Nexus One, and can be used as a starting point for work on Qualcomm MSM chipsets.
+  - The `msm` project has the sources for ADP1, ADP2, Nexus One, Nexus 4, and can be used as a starting point for work on Qualcomm MSM chipsets.
   - The `omap` project is used for PandaBoard and Galaxy Nexus, and can be used as a starting point for work on TI OMAP chipsets.
-  - The `samsung` project is used for Nexus S and can be used as a starting point for work on Samsung Hummingbird chipsets.
+  - The `samsung` project is used for Nexus S, and can be used as a starting point for work on Samsung Hummingbird chipsets.
   - The `tegra` project is for Xoom and Nexus 7, and can be used as a starting point for work on NVIDIA Tegra chipsets.
-  - The `exynos` project can be used as a starting point for work on Samsung Exynos chipsets.
+  - The `exynos` project has the kernel sources for Nexus 10, and can be used as a starting point for work on Samsung Exynos chipsets.

 ## Downloading a prebuilt gcc ##